kalavattam/2023_Greenlaw-et-al/results/2022-1025/notebook.md

     - `#NOTE` TPM, like FPKM/RPKM, is not well-suited for between-sample comparisons: We may want to end up using something like `DESeq2` normalization (`#QUESTION` including something like `rlow`?) or `edgeR` TMM; still, get the TPM code up and running
 - Review notes (e.g., from previous meetings), steps, written-by-me code, and e-mails (incorporating some into this or another notebook where necessary) prior to Alison's arrival to the lab tomorrow; we-ll likely touch base to talk about things when she comes
     - Look into the PCR deduplication with UMI tools that was suggested by Alison: Need to figure out what that entails
-    - Remember, the goal is to have appropriately processed bam files for experimetns to determine the best way(s) to call `Trinity`
+    - Remember, the goal is to have appropriately processed bam files for experiments to determine the best way(s) to call `Trinity`
 - Continue to build out the alignment and processing script you were working on at the end of last week (functionize it, get major modules into separate scripts, get the main work into a driver script, etc.)
 <br />
 <br />